International Press Corps

 The International Press Corps is a special committee.
 Delegates of any skill level are welcome to join, especially those with a passion for public speaking and creative writing.

-Position papers are not required for this committee.
+Position papers are mandatory for this committee.

 To view the matrix, please click here.